 Central Campsite

 Central Campsite is located in the central south section of Lake Fraser, on the site of an old logging station.
-It is nestled within the rainforest, close to the Wanggoolba Creek ferry port, Lake McKenzie (Fraser Island favourite of ours) and many popular walking trails.
+This Central Station Camping Area is located within the rainforest, close to the Wanggoolba Creek ferry port, Lake McKenzie (Fraser Island favourite of ours) and many popular walking trails.

 Camping on Fraser Island: Lake Mackenzie, Fraser Island, Australia